K

 Databricks is not a database in the traditional sense.
 You are not running queries on a disk attached to a server.
 Your data lives in cloud object storage (S3, ADLS, GCS) and Delta Lake adds structure on top of it.

 It is not the right tool if your dataset fits in a spreadsheet.
 You do not need a distributed compute cluster to analyze 50,000 rows.
-Databricks makes sense when your data is large enough, complex enough, or shared enough across enough roles that simpler tools break down.
+Databricks makes sense when your data is large enough, complex enough, or shared across enough roles that simpler tools break down.

 Databricks is a cloud platform that lets data teams store, process, query, and build models on their data without leaving one environment.
 It is built on Apache Spark, uses Delta Lake for reliable storage, and the Lakehouse architecture sits at the center of how it works.